GM Module Replacement Instructions

 When needed: After ECM/PCM replacement when DTC P0315 or P1336 are diagnosed.
 A crankshaft position system variation learn is required.

 Scan Tool Required: This procedure requires a scan tool.
-If you don't have one, click here to learn about our affordable scan tool options.
+Click here to get our scan tool.

 Before You Start — Safety First